SanliFaez/OS4Physicists/Lectures/Lecture8_OpenScienceReflections.md

 + A data-intensive project without a data plan cannot be trusted.
 + Efforts to make articles machine readable is a waste of resources.
 + Forcing authors to make their data available before publication is legitimate (wasting their time).
-+ Maintenance of open source projects should (not) be part of scientis' job description.
++ Maintenance of open source projects should (not) be part of scientists' job description.
 + Open-source hardware cannot be trusted for serious scientific work.
 + Open-source hardware is necessary for making science accessible.
 + Open Science should (not) be a mandatory part of our master program.